 - Divi Theme – the theme I recommend for creating a blog design.

-- ConvertKit – the email platform I use and highly recommend.
+- ConvertKit (free 30 day trial with my link) – the email platform I use and highly recommend.

 - ClickFunnels – the service I use to build sales pages on my blog.